Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

     root.Add(utilityBasicLoading);
     ```

-Following output is generated when the loading is created using style:
+Following output is generated when the Loading is created using style:

 ![Loading](./media/loading.gif)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a loading.
+You can define a style based on the user experience (UX) and then use this style to create a Loading.

 1. Define a custom style: